 - Help others.
 When you’re not sure how to move yourself into a higher vibrational state, it always pays to think about what you can do for others.
 As Mahatma Gandhi said, “The best way to find yourself is to lose yourself in the service of others.”

 - Make time to play.
 When was the last time you acted like a five year old?
 Like, running around in the rain, getting muddy-level play?
 Figure out what your inner child wants and make more time for playful activities.

 - Understand that progress isn’t linear.
 The point of the emotional vibration chart isn’t that we’ll only go higher.
 Life is still a roller coaster, and your emotions will be rocky, too.
 We all have good days and bad days.
 Remember that when you find yourself experiencing difficult emotions.

 Incorporating emotional vibrations into your life

 We’re not all likely to walk around with an emotional vibration chart in our pocket, referencing it as we go about our day.
-(Although you can print it out here and put it next to your desk, if you want!).

 Instead, think of this concept as a tool you can internalize the next time you feel a low vibration emotion.